ninocss/UntisPlus/README.md

 Push to the branch: git push origin feature/your-feature

 Open a Pull Request against the main branch.

+But please give Credits to UntisPlus or your forked repo! ❤️

 ⚠️ Disclaimer
 UntisPlus is an independent developer project.
 It is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WebUntis or any of its subsidiaries or affiliates.